 The proposed concept has the potential to also go beyond current climate finance by inclusion of outcomes-based approaches.
 For example, results-based finance, and more recently subsidies, are gaining increasing attention in the off-grid SHS and mini-grid sectors.
 Through the creation of a reference standard that is digital and thereby traceable, there is also the potential to transform the delivery of outcomes-based funding.
 This would require corporation between private companies, DFIs and governments, and there are early signs of progress.

-As a part of the Proof of Concept (PoC), sample IoT data streams from Bboxx’s product installations were published on to a blockchain, proving that it is technically feasible to implement a distributed ledger approach to the digital MRV (Monitoring, Reporting & Verification) process.
-Parameters such as voltage, current were used to calculate the actual energy consumed, and thereby derive a value of impact that could be verified, then traded.
-Following video demonstration provides an overview of the executed PoC.
+As a part of the PoC, sample IoT data streams from Bboxx’s product installations were published onto a blockchain, proving that it is technically feasible to implement a distributed ledger approach to the digital MRV (Monitoring, Reporting & Verification) process.
+Parameters such as voltage and current were used to calculate the actual energy consumed, and thereby derive a value of impact that could be verified, then traded..

-- Other sectors, for example clean cooking, derive US$3-6/instalment/year since they provide higher displacement value from fossil fuels.
+- Other sectors, for example clean cooking, derive $3-6/instalment/year since they provide higher displacement value from fossil fuels.

 Next Steps: Phase Two – ‘DRECs’ market instrument design and implementation

 Further collaboration, support, and advocacy is required – and is being mobilised – to transition from first phase learnings and prototype to a broader implementation programme in a soon to be launched Phase Two.
-A ‘TaskForce’ has been formalised to lead this programme phase, which would attempt to: a) Create a new or customize an existing market instrument for the RECS market for the DRE sector – coined as the Distributed Renewable Energy Certificates or the D-RECs; b) Develop new financing mechanisms and a digitised tracking and traceability platform and process (MRV) suited for the DRE players; and c) Execute an actual transaction between off-taker(s) in discussion and the DRE player(s) – across the off-grid PAYG SHS, Mini-grid developers, Productive-use energy et al sector.
+A ‘TaskForce’ has been formalised to lead this programme phase, which would attempt to: a) create a new or customise an existing market instrument for the RECS market for the DRE sector – coined as the Distributed Renewable Energy Certificates or the D-RECs; b) develop new financing mechanisms and a digitised tracking and traceability platform and process (MRV) suited for the DRE players; and c) execute an actual transaction between off-taker(s) in discussion and the DRE player(s) – across the off-grid PAYG SHS, mini-grid developers, productive-use energy et al sector.

-Initial estimations indicate that this D-RECs market mechanism could unlock ~US$100M/year of totally new climate financing for the DRE sector by 2024, if it picks up as designed
+Initial estimations indicate that this D-RECs market mechanism could unlock ~$100m/year of totally new climate financing for the DRE sector by 2024, if it picks up as designed

-- Advocacy and market development: Engage with influential pledging platforms and industry associations (e.g. RE100.org, REBA, SEforAll, GOGLA, etc.) to promote new opportunities for sourcing and investing into energy access; and
+- Advocacy and market development: Engage with influential pledging platforms and industry associations (e.g. RE100.org, REBA, SEforAll, GOGLA, etc.) to promote new opportunities for sourcing and investing into energy access.

-As the Phase Two gears-up for the launch in the coming time, the D-RECs TaskForce team welcomes inputs and participation interest from the off-grid renewable energy players, climate action donors/funders, corporates’ sustainability teams/off-takers – and other broad set of stakeholders involved in the climate finance ecosystem – towards catalysing and shaping up a potentially new market disruption.
+As Phase Two gears-up for the launch in the near future, the D-RECs TaskForce team welcomes inputs and participation interest from the off-grid renewable energy players, climate action donors/funders, corporates’ sustainability teams/off-takers and other stakeholders involved in the climate finance ecosystem – towards catalysing and shaping up a potentially new market disruption.